 Queen Elfrida was the daughter of Ordgar, the Duke of Devonshire, and a woman of great beauty.
-She was married to a nobleman called Aethelwold, who had taken her as his wife having been sent by King Edgar to searcgh out this beauty and secure her as his wife.
+She was married to a nobleman called Aethelwold, who had taken her as his wife, having been sent by King Edgar to search out this beauty and secure her as his wife.
 Aethelwold instead married her himself and lied to the king about her beauty.
-When Edgar eventually met her he was captivated and angry that he had been duped by his friend, killed Aethelwold in woods, known as Harewood Forest in the village of Longparish, close by Wherwell.
+When Edgar eventually met her he was captivated and angry that he had been duped by his friend and killed Aethelwold in woods, known as Harewood Forest in the village of Longparish, close by Wherwell.

 King Edgar then married Elfrida and together they had a son Ethelred.
 Queen Elfrida was desperate for her own son to succeed to the throne and when Edgar died, she had Edgar’s eldest son, King Edward the Martyr murdered in Corfe Castle at the age of just sixteen years old.
 Ethelred took the crown aged just ten years old and acquired the name King Ethelred the Unready, meaning poorly or badly advised.

-It is recorded that the boy was devastated by his brother’s death, his mother beat him about the body with candles, so that he feared candles for the rest of his life but he showed great strength when faced with his mother.
+It is recorded that the boy was devastated by his brother’s death, his mother beat him about the body with candles, so that he feared candles for the rest of his life but he showed great strength when faced with the wrath of his mother.

 When he came of age, he forced his mother to ‘retire’ from political life

-She saw a way forward though, to still exert influence, yet at the same time to show penance for her part in the murder of her stepson.
+Elfrida saw a way forward though, a chance to still exert influence, yet at the same time, to show penance for her part in the murder of her stepson.
 Reading of the nature of the woman though suggests that the founding of the Abbey had more to do with clinging to power than repentance.

 What happened next?